Guide · 7 Methods · Updated April 2026

 3. Google Indexing API — Programmatic.
 200/day.
 Fast but technical.

-4. IndexNow — Instant Bing + Yandex.
+4. IndexNow — fast Bing + Yandex (near real-time).
 Google not supported.

 5. Internal links — Link from indexed pages.
 Slow but permanent.